Your landlord may try to evict you while you are in prison. You can take action to challenge this.

 - a demoted housing association tenancy

-You may be able to argue in court court to keep your home if you can show that:
+If you end up going to court to defend your eviction, you may be able to argue to keep your home if you can show you:

-- you intend to return to your home within a reasonable period, and
+- intend to return to your home within a reasonable period, or

 - your possessions remain in the property